Muzai Moratorium: Singles and other songs

 "Kōfukuron" was released as the album's lead single on May 27, 1998, as a 8cm mini CD single.
 It was later rereleased as a 12cm standard CD on October 27, 1999.
 In terms of single sales, the 8cm disc did not make it onto the Oricon sales chart in Japan at the time.
-The 1999 rerelease peaked at number ten on the Oricon Singles Chart and also peaked at number ten on Japan's TBS Count Down TV Chart; The single was certified gold by the Recording Industry Association of Japan (RIAJ) for 200,000 copies shipped to stores.
+The 1999 rerelease peaked at number ten on the Oricon Singles Chart and also peaked at number ten on Japan's TBS Count Down TV Chart.
+The single was certified gold by the Recording Industry Association of Japan (RIAJ) for 200,000 copies shipped to stores.

 "Kabukichō no Joō" was released as the album's second single on September 9, 1998.
 The song was used as the theme song for the NHK music show Pop Jam in 1998 and in a Suntory commercial for The Cocktail Bar Mimosa.
 This single reached number 50 on the Oricon Singles Chart and sold 50,540 units in Japan.
-The single only peaked at a modest number 61 on the Count Down TV Chart.
+The single also only peaked at a modest number 61 on the Count Down TV Chart.
 It was certified gold for 100,000 downloads to cellphones by the RIAJ in 2011.

 "Koko de Kiss Shite." was released as the album's third and final single on January 20, 1999.
 It was the theme song for Koko de Kiss Shite, a drama produced for NTV's Shin-D series of dramas from March 2 to April 27, 1999.
 The song was also used as a theme song for the variety show Downtown DX.
 The single debuted and peaked at number 10 on both the Oricon Singles Chart and on the Count Down TV Chart.
 It was certified gold twice by the RIAJ: Once in 1999 for 200,000 physical copies shipped, and once in 2011 for 100,000 paid downloads to cellphones.